ia97lies/xauxi/doc/manual/README.md

 * transferLog: Transfer log specification
 * transferLog.file: Transfer log filename
 * transferLog.log: Logger function
-* map: The function to map your requests to backends
+* map: This function is called on every request and is needed to map request to a backend

 ### Mapping Request to backend
-As you have full access to the request/response objects you can map your request not only based on request url but also on headers, parameters and session attributes.
-Actually name based virtual server can be done based on the host header, more later.
+As you have full access to the request/response objects you can map your request not only based on request url but also based on headers, parameters and session attributes.

 #### Mapping based on URL
 There is a helper "xauxi.location" for mapping requests based on its requested URL